Dominik-Sidorczuk/Dominik-Projects/IoT-Home Assistant/External Components/Mt6701/README.md

     * **Type:** `Frequency` (string, e.g., `"10Hz"`, `"0.5Hz"`)
     * **Default:** `"10Hz"`
     * **Description:** Configures the cutoff frequency for the Exponential Moving Average (EMA) low-pass filter applied to the `velocity_rpm` readings.
 This helps to smooth out noisy velocity measurements.
 A lower frequency means more smoothing but slower response to changes in speed.
     * *Why change it?* To adjust the responsiveness versus smoothness of the RPM readings.
 If RPM values are jumpy, lower the frequency.
 If the RPM reading lags too much behind actual speed changes, increase it.
-Set to `"0Hz"` to disable the filter entirely.
+Set to `"0Hz"` to disable the filter (or use a minimal internal alpha factor).
     * **Example:** `velocity_filter_cutoff_frequency: "5Hz"`

-    ### `interface` (Required)

-This block is required and specifies which communication interface to use.
-You must choose either `i2c` or `ssi`.

 #### `i2c` Interface Block